Coronation Street: 1980s

 Between 1980 and 1984, Coronation Street faced the loss of many original cast members.
 Violet Carson (Ena Sharples) retired in 1980 and Doris Speed (Annie Walker) retired in 1983, Pat Phoenix (Elsie Tanner) left the programme permanently in 1984.
 Jack Howarth died in 1984 and his character, Albert Tatlock, was written out off-screen.
 By May 1984, William Roache (Ken Barlow) was the sole remaining actor from the programme's original cast.

-Characters like Phyllis Pearce (Jill Summers), Vera and Jack Duckworth (Liz Dawn and Bill Tarmey), and Percy Sugden (Bill Waddington) took on roles reminiscent of earlier characters.
-The show introduced its first major black character, Shirley Armitage (Lisa Lewis), as a machinist at Baldwin's Casuals in 1983.
+Characters such as Phyllis Pearce (Jill Summers), Vera and Jack Duckworth (Liz Dawn and Bill Tarmey), and Percy Sugden (Bill Waddington) took on roles reminiscent of earlier characters.

 Established characters were assigned new roles, and new characters were introduced to fill the gaps left by those who departed.
 Phyllis Pearce (Jill Summers) was hailed as the new Ena Sharples in 1982, the Duckworths moved into No.9 in 1983 and slipped into the role once held by the Ogdens, while Percy Sugden (Bill Waddington) appeared in 1983 and took over the grumpy war veteran role from Albert Tatlock.
 The question of who would take over the Rovers Return after Annie Walker's 1983 exit was answered in 1985 when Bet Lynch (who also mirrored the vulnerability and strength of Elsie Tanner) was installed as landlady.
 In 1983, Shirley Armitage (Lisa Lewis) became the first major Black character in the programme.

 In 1983, Peter Adamson, who had played Len Fairclough since 1961, was dismissed for breaching his contract.
 Granada had previously warned Adamson for publishing unauthorised newspaper articles that criticised the show and its cast.
 Producer Bill Podmore terminated Adamson's contract after discovering he had sold his memoirs despite the prior warning.
 The sacking coincided with allegations of Adamson having indecently assaulted two eight-year-old girls in a swimming pool.
-Granada Television gave Adamson financial support through his legal problems, with a Crown Court jury finding him not guilty in July 1983.
+Granada Television gave Adamson financial support through his trial, with a Crown Court jury finding him not guilty in July 1983.
 Adamson's dispute over his memoirs and newspaper articles was not known to the public and the media reported that Adamson had been dismissed because of the allegations.
 Len Fairclough was killed off-screen in a motorway crash while returning home from an affair in December 1983.
 Adamson celebrated the character's death by delivering an obituary on TV-am dressed as an undertaker.